-Access to Policy and This policy and any accompanying procedures shall be distributed y and This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
+Access to Policy and This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
 Copies of the policy and procedures shall be posted on the District's website, to the extent practicable, and shall be readily available at each campus and the District's administrative offices.